pseudomuto/housekeeper/README.md

 - **Complete column definitions** with types, constraints, and attributes
 - **ENGINE clauses** with parameters, ORDER BY, PARTITION BY, TTL
 - **Advanced features**: nested types, codecs, defaults, TTL expressions

+#### Query Operations (Complete ✅)
+- **SELECT statements** with full ClickHouse syntax support including semicolon handling
+- **WITH clauses** for Common Table Expressions (CTEs) with recursive and non-recursive queries
+- **JOIN operations** supporting all types: INNER, LEFT, RIGHT, FULL, CROSS, ARRAY JOIN, GLOBAL JOIN, ASOF JOIN
+- **Window functions** with OVER clauses, partitioning, ordering, and frame specifications (ROWS/RANGE)
+- **Subqueries** in FROM, WHERE, IN, and expression contexts
+- **Advanced clauses**: GROUP BY with CUBE/ROLLUP/TOTALS, HAVING, ORDER BY with NULLS handling, LIMIT with OFFSET
+- **Table functions** and complex expressions integrated with SELECT parsing
+- **SETTINGS clause** support for query-level configuration
+- **Integration** with DDL statements for view definitions and table projections

 ## Installation